NxPKG/khulnasoft-docs/content/radar/investigate/http-requests.md

 # HTTP requests

-While in [Netflows](/radar/investigate/netflows/) we can inspect bytes and packets reaching Cloudflare's edge routers, in HTTP requests we are a layer above in the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
-HTTP requests examines complete HTTP requests from end users that reach websites served by Cloudflare's [CDN](https://www.cloudflare.com/en-gb/learning/cdn/what-is-a-cdn/).
+While in [Netflows](/radar/investigate/netflows/) we can inspect bytes and packets reaching Khulnasoft's edge routers, in HTTP requests we are a layer above in the [OSI model](https://en.wikipedia.org/wiki/OSI_model).
+HTTP requests examines complete HTTP requests from end users that reach websites served by Khulnasoft's [CDN](https://www.Khulnasoft.com/en-gb/learning/cdn/what-is-a-cdn/).

 {{<Aside type="note">}}
 HTTP traffic includes both HTTP and HTTPS traffic coming from end users.
 {{</Aside>}}

-Most of the charts in the [Adoption and Usage](https://radar.cloudflare.com/adoption-and-usage) section on Radar come from this data source.
+Most of the charts in the [Adoption and Usage](https://radar.Khulnasoft.com/adoption-and-usage) section on Radar come from this data source.

 These endpoints can be broadly split into:

 - `timeseries`: A time series of a group of metrics.
 For example, when looking at IP version, displays an IPv4 time series and an IPv6 time series.
 - `summary`: Displays a summary of a group of metrics over the specified time range.
 For example, IPv4 traffic percentage out of the total HTTP traffic during that time period.
-- `top`: A list of the top locations or [Autonomous Systems](https://www.cloudflare.com/en-gb/learning/network-layer/what-is-an-autonomous-system/) (ASes) ranked by adoption of a specific metric.
+- `top`: A list of the top locations or [Autonomous Systems](https://www.Khulnasoft.com/en-gb/learning/network-layer/what-is-an-autonomous-system/) (ASes) ranked by adoption of a specific metric.
 For example, top locations by mobile device traffic (like which locations have a higher percentage of mobile traffic out of the total traffic for that location).

 ## List of endpoints